-There were no tourists, no open shops and no noise
+There were no tourists, no open shops, and no noise.

-My family and I breathed in the sights, smelled amazing aromas wafting from restaurant back doors and absorbed the damp, ancient, unsettled feeling from the narrow cobblestone streets.
+My family and I breathed in the sights, smelled amazing aromas wafting from restaurant back doors, and absorbed the damp, ancient, unsettled feeling from the narrow cobblestone streets.
 After the famous earthquake of 1693, half the population chose to rebuild on the ridge above (Ragusa) and the other half chose to renovate the old village (Ibla).

-While walking around we noticed terracotta roof-tiled buildings, the Duomo at the heart of the town and a few Baroque facades.
+While walking around we noticed terracotta roof-tiled buildings, the Duomo at the heart of the town, and a few Baroque facades.
 There’s also the portal to a pre-quake cathedral that still remains.

 2. Punta Secca, Sicily, Italy

-When we first arrived to Marina di Ragusa I purchased the Inspector Monteblano DVD box set (ordered it in the UK and had it sent down to Italy) but I’m sad to say that our social life at the marina has kept us from watching any of the series.
+When we first arrived in Marina di Ragusa I purchased the Inspector Monteblano DVD box set (ordered it in the UK and had it sent down to Italy) but I’m sad to say that our social life at the marina has kept us from watching any of the series.

 Perhaps when we’re sailing in the Pacific I’ll have more free time?

-Ironically, we ran into the our French neighbor
+Ironically, we ran into our French neighbor.

 After four months of being next-door (or shall I say ‘next-boat’) neighbors, we sat down and enjoyed a cup of coffee together.
 Never before had we spent time actually getting to know each other.
-Up until then we’d always say ‘hi’ and ‘goodbye’ but due to language differences we never had much of a conversation.
+Up until then, we’d always say ‘hi’ and ‘goodbye’ but due to language differences, we never had much of a conversation.

 3. Scicli, Sicily, Italy

 My husband, a dear friend, and I took the morning off and did a bit of walking around Scicli one day.
 While my daughter was in school we played hooky!
-After a coffee, Italian pastries and a pleasant chat, the three of us walked around the back streets, climbed a hilltop trail and enjoyed the views.
+After a coffee, Italian pastries, and a pleasant chat, the three of us walked around the back streets, climbed a hilltop trail, and enjoyed the views.

 While walking around, my friend, Angelina, said, “I must show you the storm drain – it’s the largest drain I’ve ever seen.”